-The alcoholic beverage called medium-strong beer (in Swedish folköl) is defined in Chapter 1 Section 8 of the Alcohol Act (2010:1622).
+Medium-strong beer (in Swedish folköl) is an alcoholic beverage defined in Chapter 1 Section 8 of the Alcohol Act (2010:1622).
 Medium-strong beer is produced by fermentation with dried or roasted malt.
-The alcoholic strength exceeds 2.25 but not 3.5 per cent by volume of alcohol.
-No licence is required to sell medium-strong beer, but both serving and retail must be notified to the municipality in advance and there are requirements for the premises.
+The alcohol content exceeds 2.25 but not 3.5 per cent by volume of alcohol.
+To be allowed to serve and retail medium-strong beer the municipality must be notified in advance.

 Retail with medium-strong beer

-Premises where retail with medium-strong beer takes place must be registered as a food facility in the municipality in which the business is conducted.
+To be allowed to sell medium-strong beer to a consumer, so called retail trade, the premises must be registered as a food facility in the municipality in which the business is conducted.
 The shop shall be intended for the permanent sale of food, and food products shall also be sold there.

 Serving of medium-strong beer

-In the case of serving of medium-strong beer, the premises must be registered as a food facility in the municipality where the activity is carried out and suitable for permanent activities involving food.
-Food must be served at the same time.
+Also concerning serving of medium-strong beer, the premises must be registered as a food facility in the municipality where the business is carried out.
+The premises has to be suitable for permanent activities involving food and food must be served at the same time.
 A person with a licence to serve alcohol may also serve medium-strong beer, since the licence already complies with the Alcohol Act's rules on serving permits.

 Notification to the municipality